Facebook kills 'trending' topics, tests breaking news label

 The troubles underscore the difficulty of relying on computers, even artificial intelligence, to make sense of the messy human world without committing obvious, sometimes embarrassing and occasionally disastrous errors.

-Ultimately, Facebook appears to conclude that trying to fix the headaches around trending weren't worth the meager benefit the company, users and news publishers saw in it.
+Ultimately, Facebook appears to conclude that trying to fix the headaches around trending wasn't worth the meager benefit the company, users and news publishers saw in it.

 "There are other ways for us to better invest our resources," Hardiman said.

+But what needs to happen now, he added, is a broad shift in the company's corporate culture, recognizing the expertise involved in journalistic judgment.
+The changes and features Facebook is putting out, he said, are being treated as "bug fixes" — addressing single problems the way engineers do.

+"What they are not doing is giving an overall account of their mission on how these fixes fit together," Pasquale said.

-As it winds down the feature, Facebook is testing out a "breaking news" label with 80 publishers around the world.
-This tool lets publishers such as The Washington Post add a red label to indicate that a story is breaking news, highlighting it for users who want accurate information as things are happening.
+The "breaking news" label that Facebook is testing with 80 news publishers around the world will let outlets such as The Washington Post add a red label to indicate that a story is breaking news, highlighting it for users who want accurate information as things are happening.

 "Breaking news has to look different than a recipe," Hardiman said.

 Another feature, called "Today In," shows people breaking news in their area from local publishers, officials and organizations.
 It's being tested out in 30 markets in the U.S. Hardiman says the goal is to help "elevate great local journalism."
-The company is also funding news videos, created by outside publishers it would not yet name and original to Facebook, that it plans to launch in the next couple of months.
+The company is also funding news videos, created exclusively for Facebook by outside publishers it would not yet name.
+It plans to launch this feature in the next few months.

 While Facebook got outsized attention for the problems the trending section had — perhaps because it seemed popular with journalists and editors — neither its existence nor its removal makes much of a difference when it comes with Facebook's broader problems with news.